fregu856/3DOD_thesis/README.md

 - - $ apt-get install nano
 - - $ apt-get install sudo
 - - $ apt-get install wget
-- - $ sudo apt-get install libopencv-dev python-opencv
+- - $ sudo apt-get install libopencv-dev
+- - $ pip install opencv-python
 - - Commit changes to the image (otherwise, the installed packages will be removed at exit!)